HendrikBorgelt/dcat-ap-plus/docs/design-patterns.md

 the properties: `dcterms:description`, `dcterms:keyword` and `dcat:theme`, and for specifying its creation context there is the property `prov:wasGeneratedBy` that expects an instance of the `prov:Activity` class.
 The former three have the limitation of either expecting only free text, or, in the case of `theme`, only a very small but too general controlled vocabulary.
-The limitation of the latter lies i nthe fact that the Activity class is only considered a "Supportive Entity" and thus not further specified with any properties.
+The limitation of the latter lies in the fact that the Activity class is only considered a "Supportive Entity" and thus not further specified with any properties.

 DCAT-AP+ addresses this gap, by mainly reusing the [Starting Point Terms of the Provenance Ontology (PROV-O)](https://www.w3.org/TR/prov-o/#description-starting-point-terms),